 “If someone is taking something from you, what do you say?”

-I can personally vouch for the effectiveness of this technique through kindergarten; it even works on strangers at a playground.
+There are nuances to the rule and practice is necessary, but I can personally vouch for the effectiveness of this technique through kindergarten; it even works on strangers at a playground.
 My daughter Josephine, who had mastered the technique in preschool, informed me that it stops working in 1st Grade, but the principle of using words lives on.

 I think that our Circle Time question holds true throughout our lives: “If someone is hurting you or scaring you, what do you say?”